Butterbean's Café: Episodes

-Home media
+Media

 Nickelodeon and Paramount Home Entertainment has released episodes of this show on DVD both under its eponymous name and the title Let's Get Cooking!.

+On June 7, 2023, Butterbean's Café was added to Paramount+ but has since been removed (as of April 2024).

 Nominations

 Ratings

-The series' debut on November 12, 2018 yielded Nickelodeon "its highest-rated preschool series debut since the 2013 launch of PAW Patrol", drawing 727,000 Kids 2–5 and 2 million total viewers.
+The series' debut on November 12, 2018 yielded Nickelodeon "its highest-rated preschool series debut since the 2013 launch of Paw Patrol", drawing 727,000 kids between ages 2 to 5 and 2 million total viewers.